faezeh-gholamrezaie/Vectorization-Techniques-tutorial/README.md

 This code provides a solution to the "Which Statistic?" question in the LLM Hackathon Qualifier.
 : [quera Pages](https://quera.org/problemset/220643)

-# Content:

-Tutorials on various common vectorization methods in NLP Implementations of different NLP models using PyTorch and TensorFlow Exercises and examples for better understanding of the concepts Audience.

 # NLP students and researchers
 Software engineers interested in learning about vectorization methods in NLP Anyone interested in deep learning and natural language processing